Florida Technical College: History

 In February 2018, Florida Technical College became an academic unit of the National University College.
-As an academic unit, FTC became accredited by the Middle States Commission on Higher Education.
+As an academic unit of National University College, FTC became accredited by the Middle States Commission on Higher Education, its parent organization's accreditor.
+NUC was formerly accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).
+However, the United States Secretary of Education terminated ACICS' accrediting status, so NUC found another accreditor.

 In June 2020, Orlando Magic named FTC the official technical college of the team.
 In October, the Miami Dolphins named the college the official culinary school of the team.
 Both teams partner with the school to engage in community outreach.

 In 2020, FTC was named The Florida Association of Postsecondary Schools and Colleges 2020 Institution of the Year.

-In January 2021, FTC partnered with the African American Chamber of Commerce of Central Florida to create a business opportunity scholarship.
-Also in 2021, the Hispanic Chamber of Commerce Metro Orlando and FTC awarded the first Reach Higher Business Opportunity Scholarship.